daniel-furman/ensemble-climate-projections/README.md

-## Assessing Climate Change Impacts on a Pair of Symbiotic Species with Ensemble Species Distribution Models
+## Assessing Climate Change Impacts on Xantusia vigilis lizards and their Joshua tree habitats with Ensemble Species Distribution Models

-*What underlying uncertainties are contained in geospatial climate change forecasts?
-How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?*
+*How well do a variety of species distribution models (SDMs) perform for current geographic ranges of the two species?
+How much will climate change constrict the two species’ distributions, as well as their overlap.
+What can we kearn about jointly projecting SDMs of climate change impacts on these and other symbiotic species.*

 ---

 See the online notebook first: [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb).
 All code and data required to reproduce research presented at the SICB 2021 and [SCCUR 2019](https://drive.google.com/file/d/114wmqQgjkc5DHLQmVI19AvlTw4K_daYQ/view?usp=sharing) conferences.
 Spatial classification was powered by the pyimpute library, see my open-source [contributions](https://github.com/perrygeo/pyimpute/pull/21) therein.
 Also see my corresponding <a target="_blank" rel="noopener noreferrer" href="https://daniel-furman.github.io/py-sdms-tutorial/"> tutorial</a> on predicting geospatial distributions with machine learning models in Python.

-### Introduction
+### Discussion
 ---

-* `Fundamental niche:` The entire envelope of abiotic and biotic factors suitable to the survival of a species
-* `Species Distribution Models (SDMs):` Associates presence locations to environmental variables, an estimate of fundamental niche
-* `Symbiotic species:` A close and long-term biological interaction between two species, e.g. the Desert Night Lizard (*X. vigilis*) is often reliant on Joshua Trees (*Y. brevifolia*) for shelter
-* `Workflow:` Data pre-processing -> Model fitting -> Assessment -> Baseline interpolation (1970-2000) -> Extrapolation across 21st century

-**Question 1: *What underlying uncertainties are contained in geospatial climate change forecasts?***  An ensemble of SDMs were extrapolated to unseen data, across eight Global Climate Models (GCMs), four shared socioeconomic pathways, and three bi-decade time periods.
-Across these forecasts, we predicted roughly equal magnitudes of habitat degradation for the study species (49% to 90.7% Night Lizard decline from baseline; 52% to 91.4% Joshua Tree decline from baseline).
-We explored uncertainty in these projections through spatial overlap among the eight GCMs, assuming negligible species dispersal.

-**Question 2: *How can models of climate change effects on geographic distributions best incorporate symbiotic species relationships?*** We first benchmarked climatic change between interpolation and extrapolation data, with Jaccard Similarity among principal components.
-With the models thus benchmarked, we help confirm our measurements of habitat decline (see above).
-Furthermore, we predicted the species distributions as spatially diverging across the 21st century, with substantial decline in the pair’s overlap (~56% decrease from baseline climate, on average).
-By 2090, geographic overlap between the two species may decrease by as much as ~87% from current conditions.
+A blend of tree-based, machine learning classifiers performed best at predicting the current geographic ranges for Xant. and Ybrev.
+The overlap in baseline geographic range was roughly fifty percent; thus, Xant. often survive in microhabitats other than fallen Joshua tree branches.
+Substantial bioclimatic change is predicted to constrict the geographic ranges for both species (Fig. 6), as well as reduce species overlap by ~56% from baseline conditions, on average.
+Lastly, we pinpointed areas with a high likelihood of retaining the two species future distributions, to target ecological conservation.

 ### Programming Workflow

 ---

+* Data pre-processing -> Model fitting -> Assessment -> Baseline interpolation (1970-2000) -> Extrapolation across 21st century

 The `ML_sdms_.py` train and then validate ML classifiers.
 The `recursive-ranker.py` function recursively selected which features to use for the modeling, such that they were below a Spearman's threshold.
 We used the rank of feature importance scores to decide which variables to drop at each recursive call.
 These outputs are available in `Comparing_MLs.ipynb`, along with the geospatial predictions for the baseline and future climates.
 Lastly, `pca_benchmark.R` calculates the similarity between the model interpolation and extrapolation data using a Jacard similarity metric among principal components.